Manuel123cool/tutorials/server_setup.md

 Int this directory, you can check the certbot renew status.

 #### Server permissions
 Make you permission as low as possible.
-When apache has to eccess somthing, add it to the file or directory group and make the appropriate permission.
+When apache has to eccess something, add it to the file or directory group and make the appropriate permission.
 ```
 sudo chgrp www-date file_name